 Since Kafka was open source this usage spread beyond LinkedIn into companies of all kinds doing similar things.

 In the rest of this article I’m going to outline a few details about this stream-centric world view, how it works, and what problems it solves.

 Most of what a business does can be thought of as streams of events.
 Sometimes this is obvious.
 Retail has streams of orders, sales, shipments, price adjustments, returns, and so on.
 Finance has orders, stock prices, and other financial time series.
 Web sites have streams of clicks, impressions, searches, and so on.
-Big software systems have streams of requests, errors, machine metrics, and logs.
+Big software systems have streams of requests, security, errors, machine metrics, and logs.
 Indeed one view of a business is as a kind of data processing system that takes various input streams and produces corresponding output streams (and maybe some physical goods along the way).

 This view of data can seem a little foreign to people who are more accustomed to thinking of data as rows in databases rather than as events, so let’s look at a few practical aspects of event data.

 The Rise of Events and Event Streams